arayabrain/multimodal-global-workspace-agent/README.md

 Past this point, there might be some `RLRAudioPropagationChannelLayoutType` related error when trying to run the interactive mode.

-If this fork of soundspaces was used: `git clone https://github.com/dosssman/sound-spaces.git --branch ss2-tweaks`, then skip until `????????????????`.
+If this fork of soundspaces was used: `git clone https://github.com/dosssman/sound-spaces.git --branch ss2-tweaks`, then skip until the **Finally testing SS2** section.

 Otherwise, this will require a workaround in the soundspaces simulator.